For a motoring enthusiast, collecting a new car is always a highlight.

 4. Install a tracking system

-Insurers may agree to a period of grace to complete the installation.
-However, it is usually more convenient to ensure that your supplying dealer is aware and can have the necessary system installed before your car is delivered.
+While insurers may agree to a period of grace to have this work done, it is usually more convenient to make sure that the supplying dealer is aware and can have the necessary system installed before delivery to you.

-Most importantly, any tracking system mandated by your insurer must have its subscription activated and maintained.
-This is not always done automatically.
-Ask your dealer for guidance around activation.
+Most importantly, any tracking system mandated by the insurer must have its subscription activated and maintained and this is not always done automatically, so you will need to ask your dealer for guidance around activation.

 Read more about keeping your car safe (opens a new window).